dheero/OBF.github.io/wiki/BOSC_2014_Schedule.md

 expectation that people who are interested in the topic will find the speaker during a break or poster session to talk with them.

+We aim to record all the talks and the video links will be posted here, along with links to slides where available.

 Pre-BOSC Codefest: July 9-10, 2014
 ----------------------------------